-Alright, let's now load up our newly enabled web file transfer service.
+Now let's load up our newly enabled web file transfer service.
 Launch your web browser and enter the IP address or hostname of your JSCAPE MFT Server instance.
-In my case, I'm just going to enter 'localhost'.
+In my case, I'm going to enter 'localhost'.

 When the login page loads, enter the JSCAPE MFT Server domain on which you enabled your HTTP file transfer service.
-After that, enter the username and password of a valid user account on that server.
+Then, enter the username and password of a valid user account on that server.

-Once you're inside, you can perform several operations, like upload a file, create a new directory, rename, delete, download a zip file, change a directory, and so on.
+Then you can perform several operations, like upload files, create a new directory, rename, delete, download a zip file, change a directory and so on.